jurra/pymurtree/README.md

 # PyMurTree
+> DISCLAIMER: This codebase is currently in alpha version, meaning that the main branch version is made available for testing mainly by project members.
+Please note that this codebase is still under development and may contain bugs or errors.
+Users are advised to exercise caution when using this codebase and to report any issues or feedback to the developers so they can be addressed in future releases.

 PyMurTree is a Python wrapper for the [MurTree project](https://github.com/DCC/murtree).
 The MurTree algorithm constructs optimal classification trees that minimize the misclassification score of a given dataset while respecting constraints on depth and number of feature nodes.
 The sparse objective, which penalizes each node added in the tree, is also supported.